 Edit tools are displayed under an empty traverse row in the traverse grid.

 By default, the 2-Point Line tool is selected as the digitize tool.
 The 2-Point Line tool creates a separate feature for each line that is digitized, and traverse lines are most commonly two-point lines.
 However, you would use the Line tool to digitize a polyline representing a natural boundary.
 The line tool creates a single feature for a multisegment polyline.

 You can change which edit tools are available by configuring the feature template properties of the line feature layer.

 When using edit tools to digitize traverse lines, dimensions are generated from the digitized line geometry and added to the COGO fields on the traverse grid.
 Dimensions generated from line geometry are displayed in angle brackets, for example, <N7°53'54"W> and <136.77>.

-If you click in either of these fields and press Enter, the polyline is converted to the straight line that's between its start and end points.
+If you click either of these fields and press Enter, the polyline is converted to the straight line between its start and endpoints.
 The dimensions are stored in the corresponding COGO attribute fields on the line feature class.

 When digitizing with the 2-Point Line tool, you can edit the generated dimensions in the traverse grid to store and label them.
 If COGO dimensions are partially edited, that is, only the distance dimension is edited, the digitized line is labeled Partial.